bhimrazy/Oracle-Practical-DBMS-Labs/Labs/Lab_3.md

     IT01    10        COMPUTER
 ```

-8.Insert a tuple into a relation department with dnumber as 20 and dname as Civil.
+8. Insert a tuple into a relation department with dnumber as 20 and dname as Civil.
 Comment.

 ```sql
     -- Query